 We see proof of the thermic effect when subjects consume meals or diets that are higher in protein or carbohydrate content than fat content.
 High protein and high carb meals result in significantly higher resting energy expenditures than high fat meals (21,22,30,31).
 One such study found a 39% difference in resting energy expenditure between high carb/protein meals and high fat meals (47).

-So already we’re seeing that not all calories from food are equal, but there’s still more to cover.
+So already we’re seeing that not all calories from food are equal when considering calorie balance, but there’s still more to cover.
 Two more major differences appear when examining macronutrient-specific calories: satiation and satiety.
 Satiation is the process of reducing hunger within a specific feeding – AKA you get full more quickly as you eat a big meal.
 Satiety, then, is how long you stay full from that specific meal (12).
 Studies show that protein is more satiating than carbohydrate which is more satiating than fat (2,6,15,20).
 Therefore, the quicker you get full from a meal and the longer you stay full, the fewer overall calories you’ll consume throughout the day.
 You can examine this even further by looking at specific sources of carbohydrates – fiber is more satiating than complex carbs which are more satiating than simple sugars (13,27).
-So now we’re not only seeing that all calories are not equal, we’re even seeing that specific types of macronutrient calories are not equal.
+So now we’re not only seeing that all calories are not equal, we’re even seeing that specific types of macronutrients can influence total calorie intake throughout the day.

 Another important factor to consider when assessing calorie intake is insulin sensitivity and the Glycemic Index.
 Insulin is a hormone that is primarily responsible for nutrient storage – especially carbohydrate.
-We can store carbohydrates in our muscle cells as glycogen, or if we ingest too much/exercise too little, we can store them as body fat (36).
+We can store carbohydrates in our liver and muscle cells as glycogen, or if we ingest too much/exercise too little, we can store them as body fat through a process known as, “de novo lipogenesis” (36).
 This process can be highly mediated by insulin sensitivity.
-If insulin sensitivity is low, carbohydrates will preferentially be stored as fat instead of muscle glycogen (36).
+If insulin sensitivity is low (could be due to a variety of reasons), carbohydrates will preferentially be stored as fat instead of muscle glycogen (36).
 This is why exercising while dieting is so important – exercise can directly improve insulin sensitivity which can result in fewer carbohydrates being stored as fat (29).
+In addition, the impact of these factors on overall calorie balance is not well-understood, however, it’s clear that these issues could certainly direct the “quality” of weight loss/weight gain – if you can’t use carbs for energy as well, what substrate are you left with?
+We’ll get into that later.

 A Glycemic Index-based diet hasn’t always been found to be a great determinant to improving insulin sensitivity (19) but it has been shown that the overall glycemic load of a diet can greatly influence insulin sensitivity.
 The glycemic load refers to both the GI of foods that one is ingesting plus the overall amount of these foods (35).
 A diet high in glycemic load will often increase blood glucose levels and impair insulin sensitivity (4) – both of which are correlated to fat accumulation and weight gain (32).
 Ultimately, for young and healthy individuals not on a keto diet, the Glycemic Index or worries about insulin levels probably won’t be major factors in your dietary preferences.
 However, as you get older or start experiencing issues related with all of the above, it can certainly play a role in your overall health and body composition goals.

 One last component to consider when comparing calories to calories is the effect of exercise.
 Intense exercise has been shown to increase metabolism for periods up to 38-hours following exercise (37).
 This effect is known as, “excess post-exercise oxygen consumption,” or simply, EPOC (1,44).
-This period of increased oxygen utilization and higher metabolism means that ingested calories may not, “act,” as they usually would since the muscle is much more insulin-sensitive in this period.
+This period of increased oxygen utilization and higher metabolism means that ingested calories may not, “act,” as they usually would since the muscle is much more sensitive to nutrient uptake during this period.
 The muscle will be utilizing more amino acids from protein and overall energy at this time as protein breakdown, repair, and building are some of the processes that contribute to the burning of excess calories following exercise (5).

 There’s a lot of factors that go into what makes a calorie from a specific food source affect the body in different manners.
 While semantically, all calories are certainly equal, just keep in mind that the body does not treat all calories from food the same (12) and you’ll be fine.